Close

 Education and Academic Visas

 Student visas accommodate various educational pursuits, from language courses to university degree programs.
-Processing time extends 7-14 days due to educational institution verification requirements.
+These visas fall under the E-index category and lead to student KITAS permits.
+Processing time extends 7-14 days due to educational institution verification requirements and sponsorship from accredited Indonesian educational institutions.
+Student visa holders receive permits aligned with their study program duration.

 04